 Reduced Production of Cortisol

-According to the findings of a study conducted back in 1993, CBD was found to interfere with the production of cortisol.
+According to one 1993 study, CBD interferes with cortisol production.
 As such, CBD might act as an anti-catabolic.
 An anti-catabolic compound helps prevent the breakdown of muscle mass within the body.
 Prolonged levels of cortisol in the blood might be linked to a loss of tissue proteins.
-This means that CBD may help eliminate the negative effects of high cortisol levels in the body by reducing the production of the hormone.
+This means that CBD may help eliminate the negative effects of high cortisol levels by reducing production of this hormone.

-In addition to reducing the production of cortisol, and its associated negative effects, CBD may also help reduce symptoms of anxiety and stress as well.
+In addition to reducing cortisol production, and its associated negative effects, CBD may also help reduce symptoms of anxiety and stress as well.

-When the body experiences stress, it increases the chance for oxidative damage.
-This means that the amount of free radicals throughout the body might be increased.
-These free radicals are known for causing tissue damage.
-CBD’s potential antioxidant properties may help to combat and protect the body from these tissue-damaging free radicals.
+When the body experiences stress, it increases the risk of oxidative damage.
+This means that the number of free radicals in the body may increase.
+These free radicals cause tissue damage.
+CBD’s potential antioxidant properties may help protect the body from these tissue-damaging free radicals.

 With the help of CBD, you may experience improved sleep at night, after a stressful day.
 As previously mentioned, cortisol levels in the blood naturally spike in the morning and reduce significantly at night.
 However, for those suffering from chronic high levels, going to sleep can be quite a challenge.
 This is because their body is in a constant state of fight or flight.

 Increased cortisol levels may also be linked to more frequent waking throughout the night.
 One study found that those who took 300-600mg of CBD had lower levels of cortisol in their body, which may lead to improved sleep.
 Taking a dose of CBD in the evening might help reduce cortisol levels in the blood.
 In turn, it may help you to relax and fall asleep more easily.